Bar Application Process Overview

 • Amending Your School of Law Application

-Students have thirty (30) days from the date of the presentation to amend their law school application.
+Students have thirty (30) days from the date of the FBBE presentation to amend their law school application.
 Full candor is expected during this period so that all applications are fully, accurately, and completely updated, and all disclosures are current.
-All amendments are reviewed both by the Dean of Students and the Dean of Admissions.
+All amendments are reviewed both by the Dean of Students and the Dean of Admissions

 Under Section 1.03 (g) of the University of Miami Law School Honor Code, conduct that could subject a student to sanctions under the Code includes: